Car dealership and auto-repair shop owners face razor-thin margins and heightened competition, making it crucial to have funds you need to compete.

-Why Car Dealers and Auto Repair Shops Need Business Loans
+Why Car Dealers and Auto-Repair Shops Need Business Loans

 New and Used Car Sales

-On the sales side of things, the internet has changed the game forever.
-Years ago, it was much easier to sell a car for higher profits.
-Consumers in the market for a new or used vehicle would go to their local dealer, pick out a car they liked and negotiate a deal that could end up being over MSRP.
-Buyers would educate themselves through print and word-of-mouth resources.
+Years ago, it was easier to sell a car for higher profits.
+Consumers in the market for a new or used vehicle would go to their local dealer, pick out a car they liked and negotiate a deal that could end up being over manufacturer suggested retail price.
+Buyers would research average car prices through print and word-of-mouth resources.

 Today, every customer on your lot can check exactly how much others are paying for the vehicle of their choice, down to the paint color and trim level.
 Having this information at their fingertips allows them to make informed choices and keeps dealers from raising prices.